Jazz Writing & Research

 Charles Rangel: Harlem’s Congressman, Jazz’s Quiet Witness

-Unearthed & Unforgettable: The Lost Tapes of Just Jazz
+Unearthed and Unforgettable: The Lost Tapes of Just Jazz

 The History of Jazz Drums: An Archival Treasure Rediscovered

-The Visual Language of Jazz
+The Visual Language of Jazz: Artwork by Hank Hehmsoth

-Dan Morgenstern, jazz journalist, turns 90
+Dan Morgenstern, Jazz Journalist, Turns 90